-Are you looking for a free stock trading app with low trading fees and a user-friendly interface?
+Are you looking for a an app with low trading fees and a user-friendly interface?
 Do you want the option to trade assets beyond stocks and ETFs such as cryptocurrencies, commodities and indices?

-In this guide, we break down the best trading apps of 2020.
+In this guide, we break down the best trading apps for IOS and Android.

 If you are not already trading stocks and cryptos, it is a good time to start.
-Both stocks and cryptocurrencies have entered the year on a bull run.
-If you are a trader, why not maximize your gains by using this guide to find no and low fee trading apps?
-Read our review, download an app and start trading the markets.
-Zero-fee stock trading apps such as eToro, Robinhood and eTrade offer platforms tailored to beginners.
+Both stocks and cryptocurrencies have entered the year on a bull run, and now is a good buying opportunity due to the Coronavirus market crash.
+Brokers such as eToro, Robinhood and eTrade offer platforms tailored to beginners.

-Read on to learn about these easy-to-use, commission-free trading apps.
+Read on to learn about these easy-to-use, commission-free sites.

 On this Page: